clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 Functions defined via `defn` are also stored in vars.
 Vars can be dynamically scoped.
 They have *root bindings* that are initially visible to all threads.
-When defining a var with `def`, you define a var that only has root binding, so its value will be the same, no matter what thread you use it from:
+When defining a var with `def`, you define a var that only has root binding, so its value will be the same no matter what thread you use it from:

 ``` clojure